WI CAN Webinars are held on the 3rd Friday of each month.

 Participants who engage in this educational intervention will be able to:

 - Improve detection of child maltreatment

-- Examine the health care provider’s role in reporting and evaluating children suspected of being maltreated
+- Understand the health care provider’s role in reporting and evaluating children suspected of being maltreated

-- Determine other conditions that could be mistaken for child maltreatment
+- Appropriately consider other conditions that could be mistaken for child maltreatment

 - Create a plan about how to access child maltreatment medical expertise